 7 Delicious Quotes About Food in World Literature

 Food writing is a genre on its own, bringing together passion, history, culture and general lusciousness.
 From the 19th and early 20th century Frenchmen, Jean Anthelme Brillat-Savarin, or Auguste Escoffier to M.F.K Fisher in the 1940s and 50s, to James Beard or Ruth Reichl, the books are countless and the writing mouth watering.
 But there are infinite descriptions of meals and food in literature too, as illustrated in Mark Kurlansky's compendium, Choice Cuts, a miscellany of food writing, which includes quotes from authors as varied as Wole Soyinka, John Steinbeck, Pliny the elder, and Virginia Woolf.
 He ends his book, of course, with Marcel Proust's unforgettable description of eating a madeleine, which is now a firmly established wonder.
-Below is a short collection of quotes from world literature, from the French author Sidonie Gabrielle Colette, to the contemporary Cameroonian author Imbolo Mbue.
+As the holidays roll around, here is a short collection of quotes from world literature, from the French author Sidonie Gabrielle Colette, to the contemporary Cameroonian author Imbolo Mbue.

 Inside the curl of a leaf of lettuce is a single poached oyster.
 Underneath this dollop of ocean fog is a soft pallet of potatoes.
 A shaving of black truffle covers all.
 The potatoes are there for heft and texture, but the truffle, ah, the truffle is a gift for the nose.